POS System Support in the Cashless Society

 How to avoid a POS disaster

-With today’s innovations, a network outage doesn’t have to translate into a major disaster for your business.
-Here are some ways to ensure your reputation stays up even when your network goes down.
+With today’s innovations, a network outage doesn’t have to translate into a major disaster for a business.
+Here are four ways to ensure a company’s reputation stays up even when their network goes down.

 A large selection of POS software can be purchased with offline modes that can be engaged if your network goes down.
 Offline functionalities cache all transaction data in a browser during periods of downtime, so customer information will be captured, and operations can continue when the network comes back up.
 Usually, however, only basic data is captured in offline mode, so the usual robustness of your POS system should not be expected during downtime.

-Install a cell network-based 4G service that can run in parallel to your traditional fixed line broadband service.
-If your primary network fails, you can switch to 4G and allow the POS software to continue operating.
+Install a cell network-based 4G service that can run in parallel to a traditional fixed line broadband service.
+If the primary network fails, switching to 4G allows the POS software to continue operating.
 4G LTE modems are becoming increasingly popular in retail operations, with many companies opting for 4G over a fixed line or using both in tandem for extra safety.

 If the outage results from a hardware issue, having spare equipment on hand can save the day.
 A mobile terminal can replace a POS station in a pinch, or the old cash register/scanner combo can be used in an emergency.
 Multiple contingency plans are a good thing – especially when dealing with a potential retail crisis.